rwrz/elevenlabs-go-unofficial/README.md

 # Go Bindings for ElevenLabs API

-Go code for calling the ElevenLabs API.
-Generated using the Eleven Labs OpenAPI specification and the [deepmap/oapi-codengen](https://github.com/deepmap/oapi-codegen) project.
+Go bindings for calling the ElevenLabs API.
+All bindings are generated using [Eleven Labs OpenAPI specification](https://api.elevenlabs.io/openapi.json) and [deepmap/oapi-codengen](https://github.com/deepmap/oapi-codegen).

 ## Running the example